 The message is clear: people around the world are waking up to the importance of their health, and they want high-quality, expert-led personal training studios to shepherd them through it.

-So, Why do Personal Training Studios Fail?
+So, Why do Personal Training Studios Fail If personal training studios are so in-demand?

 1. They are Underfunded

-Unfortunately, many owners open their training operations without a realistic budget for revenue, expenses (including advertising, equipment, and marketing), and time to break even.
+Unfortunately, many owners open their personal training studio operations without a realistic budget for revenue, expenses (including advertising, equipment, and marketing), and time to break even.
 This is understandable, given the fact that, unless you’ve started a business in the past, you probably don’t know exactly what it costs to open and run one.
 Additionally, every business is subject to variable expenses, and most gym owners have never created a personal budget, let alone a corporate one.

 Hands down, the biggest issue that faces personal training studios is underfunding – the studio does not have the resources it needs to thrive, and this makes it impossible to deliver a great product.